Contact InformationMain office:

 Dec.
 28, 2015

-The Community College of Rhode Island’s Center for Workforce and Community Education will begin the next session of its Comprehensive Pharmacy Technician II program next month to help fill a need for qualified pharmacy technicians in the state.
+The Community College of Rhode Island’s Workforce Partnerships will begin the next session of its Comprehensive Pharmacy Technician II program next month to help fill a need for qualified pharmacy technicians in the state.

 Program coordinator Sue Caressimo said those who complete the program are in high demand.
 “I receive calls almost daily from pharmacies seeking technicians to fill part-time and full-time positions,” she said.
 “They know the quality of our program and our graduates and want to hire them.
 However, most have found employment so I have nobody to recommend for these open positions.”